Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 From Thesis to Reality

-See Related: 25 Most Beautiful Places in the United Kingdom
+See Related: Most Beautiful Places in the United Kingdom

 A Building for the People

-From its unusual prefabricated construction to its unique cubist design, Habitat 67 was to be both affordable and comfortable.
-As mentioned, Safdie’s original plans called for an entire model community of 1,000 modular housing units, shops, green spaces, and a school.
+As mentioned, Safdie’s original plans called for a model community of 1,000 modular housing units, shops, green spaces, and a school.
 However, his vision was realized in a scaled-down version and contained only 158 residential units.

 Located on its peninsula, la “Cité du Havre” on the Saint Lawrence River, Habitat 67 provides spectacular views of the city across the river.
+This housing complex comprises 354 prefabricated concrete cubes arranged in various configurations to create individual living spaces.

 And despite the regularity of the prefabricated cubes, Habitat 67 consists of fifteen different housing types designed to accommodate singles and families of various sizes.
 In the ensuing years, residents have added their changes as well.
 There are now 146 residences in Habitat.

 See Related: Most Photographed Places in the World